 Two years after the conclusion of the experiments, in 2017, ONAS launched an extensive campaign to boost mechanized desludging use.
-They offered households a fixed, subsidized price almost exactly equal to the "high" subsidy previously offered during the experimental phase of the project.5 This new subsidy was available city-wide and advertised extensively, including with billboards, radio spots, and promoted posts on social media platforms (Figure
+They offered households a fixed, subsidized price almost exactly equal to the "high" subsidy previously offered during the experimental phase of the project.6 This new subsidy was available city-wide and advertised extensively, including with billboards, radio spots, and promoted posts on social media platforms (Figure A.1).
+As with the experiment, to access the subsidy households needed to call the call center to request a desludging using the matching platform.

-4As Figure 1 shows, in some areas of the city only treated or non-treated grid points were ultimately surveyed, whereas the areas in between were not surveyed in the other survey.
+5As Figure 1 shows, in some areas of the city only treated or non-treated grid points were ultimately surveyed, whereas the areas in between were not surveyed in the other survey.
 In Appendix A I compare results when I use the "full" set of grid points or restrict to the "dense" grid points which all have at least one direct neighbor of the other status.
 These results are ultimately quite similar.

-$^{{}^{5}}$ The "high" subsidy of Lipscomb and Schechter (2018) was 17,000 CFA, whereas the 2017 subsidy campaign advertised a fixed price of 16,500 CFA.
+6The "high" subsidy of Lipscomb and Schechter (2018) was 17,000 CFA, whereas the 2017 subsidy